“Entschuldigung, wie ist der Weg?“

 The course is also supported by information pages about Arbeitskultur (work culture) in Germany, interviews with workers and experts and a video course called Typisch!?
 (Typical!?) that follows a new employee’s experiences in a German office setting.

-FluentU German is a comprehensive course for all levels of German learners—including lower-advanced and upper-advanced learners—that uses authentic German videos to teach grammar and vocabulary.
+FluentU German is a comprehensive course for all levels of German learners—including lower-advanced and upper-advanced learners.

 Each video comes with a built-in transcription of the German audio and professionally translated English subtitles.
 You can toggle the English or German subtitles on or off.
-You can even click any word in the German subtitles for an instant definition, isolated pronunciation and useful examples.
+You can even hover over any word in the German subtitles for an instant definition, isolated pronunciation and useful examples.

 This way, you naturally build your vocabulary while listening to German the way native speakers actually use it every day.